rita-peixoto/uminho-lei/README.md

 ➯ **Licentiate degree Software Engineering, University of Minho**

-Here you will find most of the projects I worked on during college and the grade obtained at each.
+Here you will find most of the projects I worked on during university and the grade obtained at each.

 Please note that all grades are on a scale of 1 to 20.